Canon T4i vs Sony RX10 IV

 It is notable that the RX10 IV offers wifi support, which can be a very convenient means to transfer image data to an off-camera location.
 In contrast, the T4i does not provide wifi capability.

 The RX10 IV is a recent model that features in the current product line-up of Sony.
-In contrast, the T4i has been discontinued (but can be found pre-owned on eBay).
+In contrast, the T4i has been discontinued (but can be found pre-owned on ebay).
 As a replacement in the same line of cameras, the T4i was succeeded by the Canon T5i.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found, respectively, in the Canon T4i Manual (free pdf) or the online Sony RX10 IV Manual.
+Further information on the features and operation of the T4i and RX10 IV can be found, respectively, in the Canon T4i Manual (free pdf) or the online Sony RX10 IV Manual.

 So what is the bottom line?
 Which of the two cameras – the Canon T4i or the Sony RX10 IV – has the upper hand?
 Is one clearly better than the other?
 The listing below highlights the relative strengths of the two models.